-If someone uninitiated were to ask you “what is libertarianism all about”, I would say that first and foremost, libertarianism is a moral, political position primarily concerned with the rights of the individual, with the freedom of the individual.
-It holds as its primary, most central tenet that it is morally wrong and should be politically forbidden for one individual or any group to initiate force of violence against others.
-I think that is the central and most radical idea of libertarianism — the opposition to the initiation of physical force.
+If someone uninitiated asks me what libertarianism is all about I answer with this.
+First and foremost, libertarianism is a moral, political position primarily concerned with the rights of the individual, with the freedom of the individual.
+Its most central tenet is that it is morally wrong, and should be politically forbidden, for one individual or group to initiate force of violence against others.
+I think that is the primary and most radical idea of libertarianism — the opposition to the initiation of physical force.

-Now, that is a very difficult idea for most people to understand because in our culture and in most societies of the world, the permissibility of some groups forcing their ideas and wishes on others is so much taken for granted that most people don’t think of contesting it.
+Now, that is a very difficult idea for most people to understand.
+In our culture and in most societies of the world, the permissibility of some groups forcing their ideas on others is taken for granted.
+So much so that most people don’t think of contesting it.
 They only think of which ideas should be enforced on whom.

-A related libertarianism concept is that of ‘victimless crimes’.
-What is a ‘victimless crime’?
-It is something that the government calls a crime when the individual does or takes an act which in no way infringes the rights of any other human being.
-The essence of a ‘victimless crime’ is that an act is called a crime yet it is an act which does not involve a violation of of the rights of anyone else, does not involve coercion against anyone else.
-It is an act in which no-one’s rights are violated but the government simply says “you cannot do it”.
-That makes it a ‘victimless crime’.
+A related libertarianism concept is that of victimless crimes.
+What is a victimless crime?
+It is something that the government calls a crime when the individual acts in a way which does not infringe on the rights of any other human being.
+The essence of a victimless crime is that it’s called a crime, yet does not involve a violation of the rights of anyone else.
+It does not involve coercion against anyone else.
+It is an act in which no-one’s rights are violated but the government simply says: “you cannot do it”.
+That makes it a victimless crime.

 If the essence of the libertarianism position is with regard to crime, that the concept of crime can only be justified, can only make sense, can only be morally justified in the context of force — force on another human being, a violation of his rights, of infringing his freedom — then we realise of course that the notion of a ‘victimless crime’ is of course a contradiction in terms, as, in ‘victimless crimes’ there are victims — the victim is the person falsely accused of a crime.